|

 But that's not my answer.

-example I had in mind was the historic development of the horse drawn
+The example I had in mind was the historic development of the horse

-more comfort in their road transport - a "coach and 6" became a
+demanded more comfort in their road transport - a "coach and 6" became

-luxurious form of high speed travel which gave its name to many English
+a luxurious form of high speed travel which gave its name to many

-pubs.
-As we know from our current vantage point - high speed road travel did not
+English pubs.
+As we know from our current vantage point - high speed road travel

-advance to the "coach and 12" but instead took a detour via the
+did not advance to the "coach and 12" but instead took a detour via

 Here's another example:-